strategy image

 Tasty Trade Method Experiment Update #3

-It has been almost 4 months since I started this strategy and as of now it is looking promising as far as winning ration goes.
-Since the strategy requires high IV percentile, most of the trading activities happen around earning seasons.
+It has been almost 4 months since I started this strategy and as of now, it is looking promising as far as the winning ratio goes.
+Since the strategy requires a high IV percentile, most of the trading activities happen around earning seasons.

 The strategy is to get out as soon as one of the following criteria is met.